The game has officially changed.

 The possibilities are endless!

 Often you’ll find you need to add functions like these into future app iterations to increase customer engagement.
 It’s a natural progression of taking better and better care of your customers.
+Even MLM companies now also use apps to manage contacts, goal tracking and overall campaign management.

 Why not use it as an opportunity to create new revenue and customer acquisition model for your business?